splunk/homebrew-tap/README.md

-# homebrew-tap

-Splunk Homebrew Tap
+# Splunk Homebrew Tap

-This is the repository for Splunk Homebrew packages.
-Homebrew is "the missing package manager for OS X" (https://brew.sh/).
+**splunk/homebrew-tap** is the repository for Splunk packages for Homebrew.
+For more about Homebrew, a package manager for for macOS and Linux, see the [Homebrew](https://brew.sh/) website.

-## Installation
+## Usage

-To register the Splunk tap
+To use the Splunk Homebrew tap, register it:

 ```
 brew tap splunk/tap